solarsnake/coveralls-demo-ruby/README.md

 </details>

-Our `.travis.yml` will look like this:
+Our `.travis.yml` looks like this:

 ```yaml
 language: ruby